Commanders–Cowboys rivalry: 1980s

 January 22, 1983, RFK Stadium (NFC Championship): The Redskins defeated the Cowboys to earn a trip to Super Bowl XVII.
 Before the game, the stadium physically shook as a capacity crowd of 54,000 chanted, "We Want Dallas!"
 The game is best remembered for the quarterback hit by Redskins defensive end Dexter Manley that sent Cowboys' quarterback Danny White into the locker room shortly before halftime, knocking him out for the rest of the game and defensive tackle Darryl Grant's interception return for a 10-yard touchdown of a Gary Hogeboom pass tipped by Manley to score the decisive points.
 John Riggins rushed for 140 yards and two touchdowns on 36 carries as the Redskins defeated the Cowboys 31–17.
 The Redskins went on to defeat Miami for their first Super Bowl championship.

 September 5, 1983, RFK Stadium: Before a sold-out season opener on Monday Night Football, the Redskins were leading the visiting Cowboys 23–3 going into halftime.
 Danny White's second-half comeback erased the lead, and the Cowboys took an improbable 31–30 victory.
+The game is also noted for Redskins rookie cornerback Darrell Green chasing down Tony Dorsett.

 December 11, 1983, Texas Stadium: The second 1983 regular season meeting between the Redskins and Cowboys at Texas Stadium was more remembered for an infamous play by the Cowboys than it was for the game's outcome.
 On a 4th down and 1 play, Danny White was attempting to draw the Redskins offside by using hard counts, thereby giving the Cowboys a first down and keeping their drive going.
 But the Redskins' defense never moved, and Danny White ran a play that resulted in a loss of yards, turning the ball over to the Redskins on downs.
 During the replay, coach Tom Landry was simultaneously shown yelling, "No, Danny, no!" from the sidelines (undoubtedly wanting White to call a time-out to punt the ball).
 After the play, Landry was shown shaking his head in disgust.
 The Redskins went on to win, 31–10.